Sorry, no records were found. Please adjust your search criteria and try again.

 Bonding with my student is at the core of all my teaching practice, using my ample compassion and empathy to listen, understand and accept the person for who they perceive themselves to be, and then working from this point to make a journey for positive progress.
 I tailor learning and activities around their sensory processing profile and interests and invest in celebrating who they are.

-My experience working with autistic young people
+My experience working with young people with Autism

 Having run a Resourced Provision Centre for High School Students with Autism, run a Department in a Primary Specialist school for students with Autism and taught and cared for Students with autism pre- and post diagnosis as an SEN teacher and SENDCo, I have a wealth of experience to share with our Neurodiverse community.
 Having participated in some Pilot schemes with CAMHS and the charity, Autism Understood, I work with an affirmative approach, identifying and celebrating our neurodiverse traits and empowering each person with knowledge and understanding of themselves.
 I also use the Autism Education Trust Progression Framework to help identify our unique profile and areas to develop.
 I provide structure, predictability and routine and communicate through visuals including comic strips and social stories.